All Change (album)

 All Change is the debut album by the English band Cast, released on 16 October 1995 by Polydor.
 It spawned four singles: "Finetime", "Alright", "Sandstorm" and "Walkaway".
 It became the highest selling debut album in the history of the Polydor label.
 A deluxe edition was released in November 2010.

 Critical reception

+The Irish Times wrote that "All Change has all the ingredients which made Cast's predecessors such a brilliant pop prospect: jangly riffs, heavenly hooks and a pervading sense of being wonderfully out of time."